nikolanan/ICT-Strypes-Projects/complete-python-bootcamp-project-1/18_final_project_4/readme.md

 ```text
     python manage.py runserver
 ```
-**Note:** Since  the administator view is configured you can create a superuser and use the admin view to add data to the database.
+**Note:** Since  the administator view is configured you can create a superuser and use the admin manage the data in the database.

 ```text
     python manage.py createsuperuser